TCLee-tech/Java-Springboot-Gemini/README.md

 ### Codes that call the Gemini Pro Vision model with 2 modalities of input - picture and text

 Alternatively, the following codes will call the Gemini multi-modal model with a picture in Google Cloud Storage and your prompt/query, but the response from the Gemini model will be streamed in the VS Code terminal.
+You will need to remove the Thymeleaf UI codes and modify the TemplateController.java codes.

 ```
 package com.google.cloud;